Continuing Education Activity

 Scoring Frailty in a Patient with Dementia: The degree of frailty corresponds to the degree of dementia.
 Common symptoms in mild dementia include forgetting the details of a recent event, though still remembering the event itself, repeating the same question/story, and social withdrawal.
 In moderate dementia, recent memory is very impaired, even though they seemingly can remember their past life events well.
 They can do personal care with prompting.
 In severe dementia, they cannot do personal care without help.

 The diagnosis of frailty frequently poses a diagnostic dilemma.
-Despite the importance of frailty, there is currently no internationally recognized standard definition given its complex etiology; definitions used by different frailty researchers; and the inherent difficulty in distinguishing frailty from both aging and disability.
-Given the importance of frailty, several combination scores, wherein a constellation of frailty manifestations, were grouped together to be able to quantify the degree of disability from frailty.
+Despite the importance of frailty, there is currently no internationally recognized standard definition given its complex etiology, definitions used by different frailty researchers, and the inherent difficulty in distinguishing frailty from aging and disability.
+Given the importance of frailty, several combination scores, wherein a constellation of frailty manifestations, were grouped to quantify the degree of disability from frailty.
 One of the scales commonly used is the Clinical Frailty Scale (CFS).
 This scale is well-validated and frequently used.
-It helps identify those patients at risk for adverse outcomes from frailty and helps in the implementation of timely preventive strategies to maximize patient outcomes.
+It helps identify those patients at risk for adverse outcomes from frailty and helps implement timely preventive strategies to maximize patient outcomes.

 Enhancing Healthcare Team Outcomes

-The integration of frailty measures in clinical practice is crucial for the development of interventions against age-related conditions (in particular, disability) in older persons.
+The integration of frailty measures in clinical practice is crucial for developing interventions against age-related conditions (in particular, disability) in older persons.
 Multiple instruments have been developed over the years to capture frailty.
 A 9-point scale exists where each point corresponds with a written description of frailty.
 It is complemented by a visual chart to assist with the classification of frailty.
 Score ≥5 is considered to be frail.
-The scale is well validated and has been tested in various clinical settings.[Level 1] This scale can be used by an interprofessional team of clinicians including nurses, pharmacists, physician assistants, nurse practitioners, nutritionists, and physicians to classify frailty.
+The scale is well validated and has been tested in various clinical settings.[Level 1] This scale can be used by an interprofessional healthcare team of clinicians that includes physicians, physician assistants, nurse practitioners, nurses, pharmacists, and nutritionists, to classify frailty.

 *Kenneth Rockwood has given signed permission to use CFS for StatPearls use.